pvlasov/cv/model-driven-development/README.md

 For example, a map is a model of territory.
 The map is not the territory it describes and it shouldn't be.
 There may be different maps describing the same territory and highlighting different aspects, with each map being useful for its particular purpose.

 So read on to find out how (domain) modeling can be leveraged to capture and disseminate domain/organizational knowledge, and reduce amount of manual effort, errors, and inefficiencies in software development practices.
-There is a [companion presentation](TODO) which contains key point and illustration.
+There is a [companion presentation](https://www.slideshare.net/PavelVlasov2/modeldriven-development-and-code-generation) which contains key points and illustration.
 It might be a good idea to go through the presentation before reading this article - to get a general idea and decide whether it is of interest for you at all.

 ## A very quick overview of EMF (Core)